17th June & 19th November 2026

 For frontline and public-facing environments (libraries, customer service centres), consider hardened configurations and tighter controls, because these endpoints face different risk patterns and higher exposure.

-Local authority security teams are often resource-constrained.
+Security teams are often resource-constrained.
 AV/EDR success requires tuning: define what ‘high fidelity’ looks like, suppress known benign activity, and create playbooks for common events such as credential theft indicators, suspicious PowerShell, and ransomware precursors.

 Automate where safe: isolate endpoints on confirmed malicious behaviour, enrich alerts with asset context, and route incidents to the right owner quickly.